dhach/ansible-role-acme-letsencrypt/README.md

 molecule test
 ```

-Since this role essentially requires issuing requests against an ACME server and thus would need control over a domain for which to dynamically set a DNS record, testing in Travis is limited to linting and checking if keys and CSRs get created and are present.
+Since this role essentially requires issuing requests against an ACME server and thus would need control over a domain for which to dynamically set a DNS record, testing is limited to linting,  checking if keys and CSRs get created and are present, and if they contain the expected content.

 Testing the complete role with all functionality is done against Let's Encrypt staging server on an actual, internet-connected machine, but manually.